Fulbright Scholar Awards

 The All Disciplines Award can be applied to lecturing and/or researching at any accredited US university.

-We also offer dozens of Awards partnered with US universities and professional or charitable bodies, as well as Awards in specific disciplines.
+We also offer a number of of Awards partnered with US universities and professional or charitable bodies, as well as Awards in specific disciplines.

 Scholar Award grant periods last from 3 to 12 months.
 Depending on the Award, our grants can generally offer: